-- 1. Middle gear universal joint

-- 2. Drive shaft
+- 1. Middle gear universal joint - 2.
+Drive shaft

-- 2. Install the final gear case bolts.

-- Install the brake rod onto the brake camshaft lever, and then install the brake pedal free play adjusting nut onto the brake rod.

-- 4. Install the brake torque rod bolt and nut at the brake shoe plate.

-- 5. Install the panel.

-- 6. Lower the rear wheel so that it is on the ground.
+- 2. Install the final gear case bolts. - Install the brake rod onto the brake camshaft lever, and then install the brake pedal free play adjusting nut onto the brake rod. - 4.
+Install the brake torque rod bolt and nut at the brake shoe plate. - 5.
+Install the panel. - Lower the rear wheel so that it is on the ground, and then put the sidestand down. - 7.
 Tighten the axle nut, the final gear case bolts and the brake torque rod nuts to the specified torques.